 Your student’s decision to spend a semester abroad is going to be a very worthy investment into his or her future!

-At this point, your student has already met with their study abroad advisor, and their academic advisor at HPU about studying abroad.
-The advisors assisted your student in deciding what courses would benefit them while they were abroad.
-While your student’s advisors will be available to answer questions and offer assistance for the rest of the semester, the student should assume the primary responsibility of staying on top of things.
+At this point, your student has already met with their study abroad advisor and academic advisor about studying abroad.
+The advisors have assisted your student in deciding what courses would benefit them while they were abroad.
+While your student’s advisors will be available to answer questions and offer assistance for the rest of the semester, your student should assume the primary responsibility of staying on top of things.

-Your student is expected to complete all HPU Study Abroad required forms, return host university or program forms in a timely manner, obtain course approval, secure the requisite travel documents, make travel plans, and do the necessary preparations for life overseas, such as studying the host country, getting information about the academic program, meeting with returned students, setting up a communication plan with family and friends, and attending to financial matters.
+Your student is expected to complete all required forms in a timely manner, obtain course equivalency approvals, secure the requisite travel documents, make travel plans, and do the necessary preparations for life overseas, such as studying what they can about the host country, learning about their upcoming academic program, meeting with returned students, setting up a communication plan with family and friends, and attending to financial matters.

 We know that’s a long list, and we’re here to support (and remind) your student every step of the way.
 Life abroad will be challenging at times, and this process is designed to prepare the student to navigate those challenges.

-Upon acceptance to the Host University, your student will receive a packet of information in the mail, be given access to a program website, or get important documents by e-mail.
+Upon acceptance to their host university, your student will receive a packet of information in the mail, be given access to a program website, or get important documents by e-mail.
 These materials could include an official letter of acceptance, housing information, pre-registration form, visa application information, arrival instructions, the onsite orientation program, and information about the university.
 We instruct our participants to go through these documents carefully, follow instructions, and share the information with family and significant others.

 Frequently, the acceptance materials will include time-sensitive materials that have to be returned to the host university or program organizer (i.e., university forms, instructions about remitting a deposit or the housing fee).

-Studying abroad will certainly be a defining period in your student’s educational experience.
-It will be a personal journey that will likely transform your student into a more worldly person with new ideas and perspectives about the world and its people.
-Studying abroad is also an experience that will distinguish your student from peers and enable him or her to stand out in the eyes of prospective employers or post-graduate interviewers.
+Studying abroad certainly will be a defining period in your student’s educational experience.
+It will be a personal journey that likely will transform them into a more global citizen with new ideas and perspectives about the world and its people.
+Studying abroad also is an experience that will distinguish your student from peers and enable him or her to stand out in the eyes of prospective employers or post-graduate interviewers.

 Fortunately, there are some things you can do before, during, and after the study abroad period to support and maximize the learning experience of your student.
 Your support is very important and how you handle the time away will go a long way toward encouraging your student to thrive and learn from the overseas experience.

 Students will have to do many of the tasks involved in preparing to study abroad while attending to their regular semester activities.
 This is a delicate balance: ensuring your student is prepared for the time abroad while letting them take the lead at the beginning of this new experience.
 As tempting as it may be to relieve your student of some of the responsibilities, he or she will be in a better position to cope with next semester’s challenges if the student attends to pre-departure preparations personally.
-Next semester, the reliable support network of family and friends will not be as readily available and students must be prepared to fend for themselves.
+Next semester, the reliable support network of family and friends will not be as readily available and students must be prepared to make decisions and handle situations alone.
 If the student has had very few opportunities to handle challenges at home, imagine how daunting it could be to have to do so in another culture.
-So stand back and allow your student handle this responsibility.
+We encourage you to allow your student handle this responsibility.
 There is no better time to start flexing those muscles to stand on one’s feet than now!

-However, while you will be very eager to know everything about your student’s novel experiences, it is usually not a good idea to encourage your student to call or e-mail home multiple times a day.
-If the student is always on the phone or the internet communicating with family and friends, the incentive to integrate with the community abroad is much decreased.
-Instead of exploring the host country, learning the traditions and norms of the host culture, and making friends with the locals, the student is spending precious time e-mailing or calling people back home.
+However, while you will be very eager to know everything about your student’s novel experiences, it is not wise to encourage your student to call or e-mail home multiple times a day or at every moment of boredom or stress.
+If your student spends considerable time communicating with family and friends, the incentive to integrate with the community abroad is greatly decreased.
+Instead of exploring the host country, learning the traditions and norms of the host culture, and making friends with the local students, the student is spending precious time e-mailing or calling people back home.
 If the student is participating in a language program, he or she would more readily improve second language proficiency by immersion in that language rather than communicating extensively in English by e-mail or phone.

 You can support your student’s efforts to become more immersed in the host culture by reassuring him or her that you do not expect frequent long e-mail messages, a daily phone call, or text messages several times a day.
 By doing this, you are giving your student permission to spread his or her wings and fly — and in all likelihood, they will!